lawrence501/5e-cli/README.md

 - Relics are not char bound, they are levelled up with gold like old days
     - Can't downlevel, can only get resources back by completely selling (100% refund)
-    - Max level 6 (ie. 5 levels from base), all level costs = 125gp
+    - Max level 6 (ie. 5 levels from base), all level costs = 100gp
     - Fully reveal on find to max level
     - 3x choice on lvl
+    - Start with 3x 1pt mods, rather than 2pts, to help non-relics compete
+    - 6 thematic mods per relic

 - Augment system - some sort of experience and gain on breakpoints?
 Have class feature-esque boosts in the pool, and maybe stuff that adds synergy between backstory pairs.
 Every 50xp?